Is My Face Red?

 Is My Face Red? is a 1932 American pre-Code drama film directed by William A. Seiter and written by Ben Markson and Casey Robinson.
 The film focuses on Bill Poster, a hugely successful newspaper and radio columnist, who pursues scandal in New York City from penthouses to the gutters.
 The film stars Helen Twelvetrees, Ricardo Cortez, Jill Esmond, Robert Armstrong and Arline Judge.
-It was released on June 17, 1932 by RKO Pictures.
+It was released on June 17, 1932, by RKO Pictures.

 Plot

 William Poster is the famous muck-raking reporter on New York City's fictional Morning Gazette who knows the secrets of the upper crust.
 He refuses to back down when faced with lawsuits.
 He fills his water cooler with a carefully mixed cocktail.
 Peggy Bannon, his long-suffering showgirl lover—now a star, she has worn his diamond ring for five years—feeds him information for his column.
 Peggy tells him that socialite and blue-blooded heiress Mildred Huntington has broken her engagement and is sailing to Europe.
 Poster sneaks aboard.
 Instantly attracted to each other, they begin an affair and take the pilot boat back to New York.

 One night, Poster—following a hot tip—meets Peggy in a speak easy.
 Maloney, reporter on a rival paper, The Evening Examiner, is there.
 Poster boasts about his success and how much money he makes, but Maloney says the price in lost integrity is too high.
 Poster sends Peggy out to phone Maloney's wife, who calls the bar and tells him to come home.
 Spinello comes into the bar and argues with Tony in Italian.
 Tony stabs him to death when Spinello reaches into a pocket—to pull out a cigar.
 Poster witnesses the murder.
 Tony tells the couple horrific stories of people who are tortured and mutilated because they did not keep secrets.

-Poster calls the paper and reports the murder.
-Peggy is frightened and angry.
-He praises her poetically to the telephone operator and they end up kissing in the phone booth.
-Tony calls the office to issue some veiled threats, which Peggy witnesses.
-She fiddles nervously with her ring, which is loose.
-Poster takes it to have it remounted.
+Poster calls the newspaper to report the murder, leaving Peggy frightened and upset.
+He praises her in poetic terms to the telephone operator, and the two end up kissing in the phone booth.
+Shortly afterward, Tony calls the office to make veiled threats, which Peggy overhears.
+Nervously fidgeting with her loose ring, she gives it to Poster, who takes it to be remounted.